adelacvg/NS2VC/README.md

 You need to use mfa to align the data first.
 In this project, I use the`mfa align ./dataset english_us_arpa english_us_arpa ./dataset` command to align the data.

+For the mandarin alignment, you can use`mfa align dataset/ mandarin_mfa_tools/simple.txt mandarin_mfa_tools/aishell3_model.zip aligned_dataset` command to align the data.

-Put the data in the dataset folder, and then run the following command to preprocess the data.
+Put the textgird files in the dataset folder, and then run the following command to preprocess the data.

 ```python
 python preprocess.py
 ```

 ### Requirements
 You can install the most requirements by running the following command.